-I’m not old enough to remember Yallourn, but I’ve had a strong fascination with the former township for many years.
-Perhaps it’s the collective memory, fondly shared among local residents which beckons out to me.
-Thankfully the documentary short, ‘Open Cut’ has managed to satisfy much of my curiosity.
-Serving mostly as a reflective piece for it’s director, Phil Burke; the 26 minute feature explores both the social and logistical significance of Yallourn.
+I’m not old enough to remember Yallourn, but I had a growing fascination with the former township for many years.
+Perhaps it’s the collective memory often shared among local residents which invite my interest; reminiscing over a community that sounds almost like a lost utopia.
+Documentary short, Open Cut, has managed to satisfy much of my curiosity, which serves mostly as a reflective piece for its director, Phil Burke.
+The 26-minute feature explores both the social, economical and logistical significance of Yallourn.

-Built between the 1920s and 1950s, Yallourn was a company town owned by the State Electricity Commission of Victoria (SEC) to house the many employees who operated the nearby power station complex.
-However with the demand for brown coal increasing, the subsequent expansion of the adjacent open cut mine lead to the town’s closure in the 1980s.
-This somber final chapter in Yallourn’s history is shown through archive material in which residents express their personal feelings towards the matter.
-You can feel the sense of sadness and loss leading up to the town’s pending destruction, although there is surprisingly little animosity towards the SEC.
+Constructed between the early 1920s and 1950s, Yallourn was a company town owned by the State Electricity Commission of Victoria (SEC) to house the many employees who operated the nearby power station complex.
+However, with the demand for brown coal increasing, the subsequent expansion of the adjacent open-cut mine lead to the town’s demolition in the 1980s.
+This somber final chapter in Yallourn’s history is shown through archive material in which residents express their personal feelings towards the pending fate.
+You can feel the sadness and sense of loss, although there was surprisingly little animosity towards the SEC.

-Phil Burke’s journey into the past feels like a dream; resonating themes of loss and displacement throughout, as we follow a small group of former residents returning to the fringe of where Yallourn once stood proud.
-If you have a love of local history or just simply feel like reminiscing over a simpler time, ‘Open Cut’ will give a very personal insight into a town that is gone but certainly not forgotten.
+Phil Burke’s journey into the past feels like a dream; resonating themes of loss and displacement as we follow a small group of former residents returning to the fringe of where Yallourn once stood proud.
+If you have a love of local history or every now and then, feel nostalgic for simpler times, Open Cut will give a very personal insight into a town that’s since become a local myth.

 (2004, dir: Phil Burke)